What does this mean and how advanced is it to fix the problem? Which part should I replace and in what order should I start looking for the problem?

 How to diagnose the P0507 code

-This way to diagnose the code is used by the most professional mechanics, for these tasks you may need some required tools to do a fast and easy troubleshooting.
-Always connect a car charger before you are connecting your OBD2 scanner and other diagnostic tools.
-Low voltage may damage your control units and give errors.
+This method of diagnosing the code is used by most professional mechanics.
+For these tasks, you may need some necessary tools to perform quick and easy troubleshooting.
+Always connect a car charger before connecting your OBD2 scanner and other diagnostic tools.
+Low voltage can damage your ECUs and cause faults.

-1. Connect an OBD2 Code scanner and verify the P0507 code and check for other trouble codes
+1. Connect an OBD2 Code scanner, check the P0507 code, and look for other code errors.

-2. Check the Live data of the Idle Control Valve/Throttle body to see if these are correct.
-Check the position sensor of the accelerator pedal to make sure it is correct.
+2. Check the live data of the idle control valve/throttle body to see if it is correct.
+Check the accelerator position sensor to make sure it is correct.

-4. If no leaks were detected, check if the throttle body is dirty inside.
-If you find it dirty, remove the throttle body if possible and clean it with brake cleaner or any other strong cleaner.
-Make sure it gets 100% clean
+4. If no leaks are detected, check if the throttle body is dirty inside.
+If you find that it is dirty, remove the throttle body if possible and clean it with brake cleaner or another strong detergent.
+Make sure that it is 100% clean.

-5. After the throttle body is cleaned, you do normally have to do a basic setting and adaption reset of the throttle body to learn the new values of the clean throttle body.
-You can do this with an OBD2 Code scanner.
-The most cheaper OBD2 scanners cannot do this and you may require a good obd2 scanner, depending on the car model.
-Always make sure that the OBD2 scanner is compatible with your vehicle before you are making any purchase.
+5. After cleaning the throttle body, you usually have to do a basic adjustment and reset of the throttle body to learn the new values of the clean throttle body.
+You can do this with an OBD2 code scanner.
+The cheapest OBD2 scanners cannot do this and depending on the vehicle model you may need a high-quality OBD2 scanner.
+Always ensure that the OBD2 scanner is compatible with your vehicle before making a purchase.

-6. Erase the P0507 code and go for a test drive to verify that the P0507 code is gone.
+6. Erase the P0507 code and go for a test drive to verify that the code is no longer present.

-7. If the P0507 code is still coming back, the diagnose of EVAP, IAC, EGR, PCV valves etc have to continue.
-These procedures are more advanced and contact us if you have any questions.
+7. If the P0507 code still comes back, continue diagnosing EVAP, IAC, EGR, PCV valves, etc. These procedures are more advanced, so contact us if you have any questions.